Jorge has been an avid reader of personal development literature for years. He likes to blather on about what he's learned.

 4) Do Exactly What You're Afraid Of

-Now that you've flexed your muscles a little bit, it's time to move onto something harder:
+Now that you've flexed your muscles a little bit, it's time to move on to something harder.
+To really reap the rewards of learning how to not care what people think, you'll have to conquer some of your deeper fears.

 Do it.
-Every ounce of your body may resist it and you may turn red like a tomato, making the situation feel even worse, but this is one of the best ways to stop caring what people think of you.
-Of course, you will probably have to do this many times before you no longer care, so make it a habit to conquer your social fears as soon as you notice them.
+Every ounce of your body may resist it and you may turn red like a tomato, making the situation feel even worse, but this is one of the best ways to learn how to not care what people think and just be yourself.

 5) Start Saying "No" and See What Happens